sudotman/BetterUnity/README.md

 !["6.4 Demo - Unit Scale"](https://github.com/sudotman/sudotman/blob/main/demos/BetterUnity/1_4_Unit.gif)

 ### 6.5 Unreal-Styled Camera Bookmark Hotkeys
 Unreal offers a way in the scene to set "camera" position/rotation as bookmarks with "Ctrl+1/Ctrl+2/Ctrl+3" to set the bookmarks and then "1,2,3" respectively to jump to those bookmarks.
+[This shortcut might already be bound to something else.
+Resolve any conflicts as you please]

 !["6.4 Demo - Unit Scale"](https://github.com/sudotman/sudotman/blob/main/demos/BetterUnity/6_UnrealBookmarks.gif)